jpisklak/wildcard_HF/README.md

 ## Overview

-This repository contains all the data and R code used for the *wildcard_HF study*, alongside a summary document of all the analyses.
+This repository contains all the data and R code used for the analyses in the *wildcard_HF study* and generates an HTML document of the results.

-To view the analysis document, download `wildcard-results--xxxx-xx-xx.html` and open it in your web browser.
+To view the results document, download `wildcard-results--xxxx-xx-xx.html` and open it in your web browser.

 ## Contents

 The directory, file, and variable names within this repository are designed to be self-explanatory.

-- `generate_markdown.R`: An R script used to run all the files necessary to produce the analysis HTML document.
+- `generate_markdown.R`: An R script used to run all the files necessary to produce the HTML results document.

 - `./data`: Contains all the raw Pavlovia and Prolific files.